lauriejoslin/viridien-htb/README.md

 We then slice the target RGB satellite image given in this challenge into 64x64 slices, before predicting their classes.

 ![classification](https://github.com/user-attachments/assets/063c936b-a27c-408a-9f65-d31a6c3bae1d)

+Given that each square is 64x64 pixels, for a 10m x 10m resolution, each square is ~0.41 km square of land.
+The top 4 rows (roughly where the new runway will be) contain:
+- 7 residential squares (2.87 km square)
+- 6 highway squares (2.46 km square)
+- 14 pasture squares (5.74 km square)
+- 1 Vegetation2 square (0.41 km square)